NepaKN/Linux_CTf_Writeups/Write-ups/Challenge_3/experience.md

 There it was.
 Checked the file.
 Found the flag.

 I read, read and read the file, as I was searching for the flag.
-This plays alot with you and ofcourse your mind.
+This plays alot with you and ofcourse your mind does.

+Check through the head and tail.
+Roamed around pretty well.